guoqingbao/Pathofusion/README.md

 ## The dataset
 The datasets used in our study were provided under folder "data".
-Please contact corresponding author professor Manuel B. Graeber (manuel.graeber@sydney.edu.au) if you need raw whole-slide images.
+Raw data may be provided upon requests.

 ## Pretrained models